 CHICAGO (Nov.
 XX, 2020) – Since 1908, Prevent Blindness, the nation’s oldest not-for-profit voluntary eye health organization, has worked to provide services and programs to protect vision in the United States.
 Through the support of American public, Prevent Blindness has continued its mission to advocate, educate and empower patients to make healthy vision a priority.
 The group is declaring December as “Give the Gift of Sight Month,” asking the public to reflect on the joys of healthy vision, and donate to Prevent Blindness.

 Prevent Blindness was founded as a public health advocacy group, dedicated to eliminating blinding eye disease in newborns.
-Through its efforts, today, all babies born in U.S. hospitals receive sight-saving eyedrops to prevent the development of “Babies’ Sore Eyes,” (ophthalmia neonatorum), a blinding eye disease commonly transmitted through birth.
+Through its efforts, all babies born in U.S. hospitals receive sight-saving eyedrops to prevent the development of “Babies’ Sore Eyes,” (ophthalmia neonatorum), a blinding eye disease commonly transmitted through birth.

 Today, Prevent Blindness and its affiliates serve millions of Americans across the age spectrum by raising awareness and educating the public about conditions related to vision and eye health; advocating for vision health-related public policy; promoting early detection as a key to the prevention of vision loss and blindness; supporting public health research to identify the scope of vision problems across the United States, and producing expert-approved resources that meet patient and caregiver needs.